Last Updated: August 29, 2022

 7. Sharp-Shinned Hawk

 Pictures of hawks may not help differentiate a sharp-shinned from Cooper's hawk because they are almost alike from the gray crown to reddish eyes.
-You'd need to see the actual size of the birds as the sharp-shinned is smaller.
+You'd need to see the actual size of the birds, as even the adult sharp-shinned hawks are smaller.

 It also has a long tail, and it nests in forests with aspens and conifers, among other trees.
 California has a year-round and a non-breeding population.

 It's a small bird, though not as small as the sharp-shinned raptor.
 Cooper's hawks have red eyes; nonetheless, you may also see some of these small birds with yellowish eyes.

 California has a year-round population of Cooper's hawk, and your search for it will take you to woodlands in the state.

 If your bird feeder has corn or millet, some of the best foods for morning doves, you'll eventually attract Cooper's hawks as they feed on morning doves and other small birds.
 This California hawk also eats hares, bats, and pheasants.

 The red-shouldered hawk has a year-round population in the eastern states; then, it skips most central and western states of the US to inhabit California.